git-kuf/wp-js-detect/readme.txt

 == Installation ==

-Unpack and upload it to the /wp-content/plugins/ directory.
+1. Unpack and upload it to the /wp-content/plugins/ directory.
-Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Edit notification message if needed on the http://YOUR_SITE_DOMAIN_NAME/wp-admin/admin.php?page=js-detect-settings page.
+4. Enjoy!

 = Automatic installation =